12. Processing Data in Groups

 Which of the following are instances of classification problems and which are regression tasks?

-Detect email spam;
+Detect email spam.

-Predict a market stock price;
+Predict a market stock price (good luck with that).

-Assess credit risk;
+Assess credit risk.

-Detect tumour tissues in medical images;
+Detect tumour tissues in medical images.

-Predict time-to-recovery of cancer patients;
+Predict the time-to-recovery of cancer patients.

-Recognise smiling faces on photographs;
+Recognise smiling faces on photographs (kind of creepy).

-Detect unattended luggage in airport security camera footage;
+Detect unattended luggage in airport security camera footage.

 Fix \(k\ge 1\).
 Namely, to classify some \(\boldsymbol{x}'\in\mathbb{R}^m\):

-Find the indices \(N_k(\boldsymbol{y})=\{i_1,\dots,i_k\}\) of the \(k\) points from \(\mathbf{X}\) closest to \(\boldsymbol{x}'\), i.e., ones that fulfil for all \(j\not\in\{i_1,\dots,i_k\}\)
+Find the indexes \(N_k(\boldsymbol{x}')=\{i_1,\dots,i_k\}\) of the \(k\) points from \(\mathbf{X}\) closest to \(\boldsymbol{x}'\), i.e., ones that fulfil for all \(j\not\in\{i_1,\dots,i_k\}\):

-\[ \|\mathbf{x}_{i_1,\cdot}-\boldsymbol{x}'\| \le\dots\le \| \mathbf{x}_{i_k,\cdot} -\boldsymbol{x}' \| \le \| \mathbf{x}_{j,\cdot} -\boldsymbol{x}' \|. \]Classify \(\boldsymbol{x}'\) as \(y'=\mathrm{mode}(y_{i_1},\dots,y_{i_k})\), i.e., assign it the label that most frequently occurs amongst its \(k\) nearest neighbours.
-If a mode is nonunique, resolve the ties, for example, at random.
+\[ \|\mathbf{x}_{i_1,\cdot}-\boldsymbol{x}'\| \le\dots\le \| \mathbf{x}_{i_k,\cdot} -\boldsymbol{x}' \| \le \| \mathbf{x}_{j,\cdot} -\boldsymbol{x}' \|. \]Classify \(\boldsymbol{x}'\) as \(\hat{y}'=\mathrm{mode}(y_{i_1},\dots,y_{i_k})\), i.e., assign it the label that most frequently occurs amongst its \(k\) nearest neighbours.
+If a mode is nonunique, resolve the ties at random.

-X_train = wine_train.loc[:, ["alcohol", "sugar"]].to_numpy()
+X_train = np.array(wine_train.loc[:, ["alcohol", "sugar"]])

 means = np.mean(X_train, axis=0)